 Major transactions such as selling your business may also need help from a corporate finance specialist.
-You’ll find guidance on selling your business in our Exit strategies section.

 Having a clear strategy in place is crucial for success.
 For example, floating your business might be the best option if you want to grow the business by acquisition in the future, but other ways of raising finance can be quicker and more cost-effective ways of raising capital.